 If you thought your struggle with acne was over in your 20s, then think again.
 Aging affects the production of hormones in your body, which can result in changes to your skin.

 Your body might begin to produce more androgens, a type of hormone that may cause an excess of the production of sebum on your face, particularly along the jawline.
+You should use the best natural products for acne as it is an effective way to reduce and prevent breakouts.
+Additionally, natural products can provide long-term results without the harsh side effects of synthetic acne treatments.

 4] Your Skin Is More Sensitive